MastodonKit/MastodonKit/Readme.md

 ## Initializing the client

-Assuming that you already have an access token for a user on the given Mastodon instance:
+Assuming you already have an access token for a user on the given Mastodon instance:

 ```swift
 let client = Client(